Krayorn/blog/src/pages/posts/2-writing-in-a-world-of-llm.md

 **Mini Prediction #5**: Something will emerge to reverse the system of emails currently existing.
 Instead of being contacted by anyone knowing your email, you'll explicitly allow some emails to contact you (with limitations like "only 3 times per week" or "only Monday").
 It could also just be a democratization of the public/secret key system where you would entrust some people, systems or apps with a key to contact you.

-I'll also add some examples of possible changes suggested by [drew devault](https://drewdevault.com/2023/08/29/2023-08-29-AI-crap.html):
+I'll also add some examples of possible changes suggested by [Drew DeVault](https://drewdevault.com/2023/08/29/2023-08-29-AI-crap.html):
 > - The complete elimination of humans in customer-support roles
 > - Widespread propaganda and astroturfing, both in politics and advertising
 > - More convincing spam and phishing content, more scalable scams